-The most common use of milk thistle is to help your liver heal after you’ve mistreated it through overeating or drinking.
+The most common use of a milk thistle supplement is to help your liver heal after you’ve mistreated it through overeating or drinking.
 It may also help protect your liver from damage caused by anabolic steroid use.

 How does it protect your liver?

 It’s thought that the active ingredient, silymarin, helps your liver create new proteins after an injury to repair itself faster.
 Silymarin also acts as a powerful antioxidant properties that protect your liver from metabolic damage.

 It’s worth noting however, that taking milk thistle extract isn’t an excuse to binge drink and avoid a healthy lifestyle.
 However, it may help support your liver when life happens.

 Potential Benefits for Acne

-Research shows that taking milk thistle daily may help with acne.
+Scientific research shows that a daily intake of milk thistle may help with acne.
 In one study published in the Journal of Clinical & Experimental Dermatology Research, 14 participants were given 210g of milk thistle daily.
 Over eight weeks, the group who took a milk thistle supplement had a 53% reduction in acne lesions.

 Benefits for Steroid Users

 It’s no secret that steroids can cause long-term organ damage if abused.
 In particular, your liver can take a hit.
 Some bodybuilders include a good milk thistle supplement in their cycle to help protect their livers.

 Whether you use steroids or not is a personal choice, but if you do decide to use them, know that they can cause long-term damage to your internal organs.

 Most performance-enhancing drugs are taken in cycles to give your body time to reset, so most people who take liver-supporting supplements take them at the end of their cycle.

 You might also see ingredients such as Tongkat Ali, artichoke extract, and dandelion in post-cycle supplements along with milk thistle.

 There’s not much research looking at the good the effectiveness of adding milk thistle supplements into your diet is for protecting your liver from steroids, so there isn’t a definitive dosage recommendation, but a common dose is 140mg of silymarin up to three times per day.